kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 ```shell {.command}
 kosli environment report docker quickstart
 ```
-You can confirm that this has created an environment snapshot:
+You can confirm this has created an environment snapshot:
 ```shell {.command}
 kosli environment log quickstart
 ```